 read more >>

-COA's Standards reflect COA's philosophy that accreditation is not an end, but a means to an end.
-The real endpoint is a human services organization's enhanced growth and stability; an unwavering commitment to the health, safety, and rights of clients; and measurable results.
+COA's standards reflect our philosophy that accreditation is not an end, but a means to an end.
+The real endpoint is an organization's enhanced growth and stability, measurable results, and an unwavering commitment to the health, safety, and rights of clients.

 Hague Accreditation and Approval Standards

 The Hague Accreditation and Approval Standards are a formatted version of the final rule issued by the Department of State on the accreditation and approval of agencies and persons in accordance with the 1993 Hague Convention on Protection of Children and Co-operation in Respect of Intercountry Adoption.